 Some Microsoft or third-party platforms don't support .NET Core.
 For example, some Azure services provide an SDK not yet available for consumption on .NET Core.
 This is temporary, as all of Azure services will eventually use .NET Core.
 For example, the Azure DocumentDB SDK for .NET Core was released as preview on November 16th 2016.

-In the meantime, you can always use the equivalent REST API instead of the client SDK.
+In the meantime, you can always use the equivalent REST API from the Azure service instead of the client SDK.